If the mic is not working on your Android phone, you probably can’t communicate with your friends and family.

 Check For Connected Devices

-Most times, we forget that our phone is connected to a Bluetooth device.
+We often forget that our phone is connected to a Bluetooth device.
 If your phone is connected to a Bluetooth mic or speaker, you might be unable to communicate with people using your device’s mic.

 Turn off Bluetooth to disconnect your phone from all devices and then restart.
 Try using your mic now.
 It should be working fine.